Josiebeepboop/stock-analysis/README.md

 # stock-analysis
----

 ## Overview of Project

 The client, Steve, prepared a workbook with a macro enabling him to quickly analyze stock data that he has collected.
-Specifically, it calculates the total daily volumes for different tickers he is following and their returns.
+Specifically, it calculates the total daily volumes for different tickers he is following and their corresponding returns.
 This allows him to make informed decisions when investing.
-In the future, he would like to continue adding on to this data, potentially even adding new tickers.
+He would like to continue adding on to this data, potentially even adding new tickers in the future.
 However, he is concerned that in the long run, the analysis will take too long.
 He would like us to enhance the code he has already written so that it runs faster, smoother, and for a larger dataset.

 ---
 ## Purpose